EccentricEngineer/Stock-Market-Prediction-Software/README.md

 # Stock-Market-Prediction-Software
 ## Stock market price prediction using fundamnetal data.
-A feedforward neural neywork coupled with backpropagation learning algorithm is used.
+A feedforward neural network coupled with backpropagation learning algorithm is used.